 Healthcare.
 The proliferation of wearable sensors and devices that monitor everything from pulse rates and steps walked to oxygen and sugar levels and even sleeping patterns have generated a significant volume of data that enables doctors to assess their patients’ health in real-time.
-One new ML algorithm detects cancerous tumors on mammograms; another identifies skin cancer; a third can analyze retinal images to diagnose diabetic retinopathy.
+One new machine learning algorithm detects cancerous tumors on mammograms; another identifies skin cancer; a third can analyze retinal images to diagnose diabetic retinopathy.

 Government.
 Systems that use machine learning enable government officials to use data to predict potential future scenarios and adapt to rapidly changing situations.
-ML can help to improve cybersecurity and cyber intelligence, support counterterrorism efforts, optimize operational preparedness, logistics management, and predictive maintenance, and reduce failure rates.
+Machine learning can help to improve cybersecurity and cyber intelligence, support counterterrorism efforts, optimize operational preparedness, logistics management, and predictive maintenance, and reduce failure rates.
 This recent article highlights 10 more applications for machine learning within the healthcare industry.

 Manufacturing.
 Machine learning is no stranger to the vast manufacturing industry, either.
 Machine learning applications in manufacturing are about accomplishing the goal of improving operations from conceptualization to final delivery, significantly reducing error rates, improving predictive maintenance, and increasing inventory turn.

-ML & AI: here to stay
+Machine learning & artificial intelligence: here to stay

 Is all the hype surrounding machine learning really worth it?
 Most experts say “yes” – with this caveat: The key is understanding how to use it to meet each individual business’s challenges and goals.
 It’s clear, based on a significant volume of data and evidence, that machine learning and artificial intelligence are here to stay.
-The trick, however, is recognizing that ML and AI aren’t a magic spell that works for every situation.
+The trick, however, is recognizing that machine learning and AI aren’t a magic spell that works for every situation.